Chemistry and Biochemistry Courses

 This course will be divided into two main areas.
 We will begin with methods for studying enzyme reaction mechanisms.
 This section will include steady-state enzyme kinetics, derivation of rate equations, enzyme inhibition, isotope exchange methods, pH and viscosity effects, kinetic isotope effects, and site-directed mutagenesis.
 We will then utilize these methods in order to investigate the chemical mechanisms enzymes use to catalyze specific reactions (hydrolysis; group transfer; 1,1 hydrogen shift; 1,2 hydrogen shift; C-C bond formations; and redox chemistry).
 We will also cover the chemistry associated with several cofactors required by enzymes (flavins, thiamin pyrophosphate, tetrahydrofolate, etc).

-The instruction will comprise approximately 35 45-minute lecture periods and include visits to breweries in the Rheingau along with historical points of interest.
-Beyond a historical and cultural introduction, the course will focus on the complex chemical substances and chemical transformations responsible for the flavor, aroma, texture, & color variations beer.
+This course provides an introduction to the science of brewing beer, its historical impacts, and how the modern beer industry operates.
+The history of fermentation and its impact on culture will be discussed.
+Students will learn about the complex chemical substances and chemical transformations responsible for the flavor, aroma, texture, & color variations beer.
 The Science and Chemistry of Beer & Brewing exposes students to the process of making beer from fermentation and flavoring of sweet mashes through yeast growth and accompanying chemical transformations.
 Participants will learn about the different types of grains and mashes used to make beer and will learn to evaluate beer, choose beer to compliment the chemistry and taste of foods and differentiate between many locally and internationally produced ales.
-There is a significant Biochemistry and Organic Chemistry involved in the malting, mashing and fermentation process and understanding the chemistry behind the flavor, aroma, and color of beer.
-Participants will lern to correlate the scientific underpinnings with the resultant beers and ales.
+There is a significant biochemistry and organic Chemistry involved in the malting, mashing and fermentation process and understanding the chemistry behind the flavor, aroma, and color of beer.
+Participants will learn to correlate the scientific underpinnings with the flavor and aroma characteristics of the resultant beers.
+Field trips will allow students to see the beer brewing process in action, visit QA laboratories, interact with brewers directly, and evaluate ingredients such as barley, yeast and hops.